 Your signature will help demonstrate support for change at Columbia University–whether you are faculty, alumni, student, staff, or a member of the surrounding community.

-There are 527,339,770 confirmed cases of COVID-19 and 6,283,025 deaths around the world today, with over 6 million of those cases in the United States.
+There are Country 'Global' is invalid. confirmed cases of COVID-19 and Country 'Global' is invalid. deaths around the world today, with over 6 million of those cases in the United States.
 Over 236,000 of those cases were in New York City, where over 23,000 people have died since March.
 Some of the hardest-hit neighborhoods in the world are within a few miles of Columbia’s Morningside Heights campus.

 Along with the World Health Organization, we’re asking for institutions like Columbia University (including faculty, researchers, departments, and schools within the University) to sign the Open COVID Pledge to realize that “access to vaccines and treatments as global public goods are in the interests of all humanity.”